-Modify the proof of optimality for the subsampling algorithm so that it applies to the oversampling algorithm. at least if you don't care about computational efficiency.
+Modify the proof of optimality for the subsampling algorithm so that it applies to the oversampling algorithm.

+You might be asking yourself: intuitively, the oversampling algorithm seems like a much better idea than the subsampling algorithm, at least if you don't care about computational efficiency.
 But the theory tells us that they are the same!
 What is going on?
 Of course the theory isn't wrong.
 It's just that the assumptions are effectively different in the two cases.
 Both theorems state that if you can get error of $\epsilon$ on the binary problem, you automatically get error of $\alpha\epsilon$ on the weighted problem.
 But they do not say anything about how possible it is to get error $\epsilon$ on the binary problem.
 Since the oversampling algorithm produces more data points than the subsampling algorithm it is very concievable that you could get lower binary error with oversampling than subsampling.